Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 22 Immediately they left the boat and their father, and followed Him.

-The Lord called Peter, Andrew, James and John to follow Him, and they immediately left all and followed Him.
-They left their boats, their nets, their means of livelihood and also, in the case of James and John, their father.
-Their response to the Lord's call is a manifestation of the spirit of true discipleship.
+When the Lord called Peter, Andrew, James and John to follow Him, they immediately left all and followed Him.
+Peter and Andrew left their boats and nets, which were their means of livelihood, and in the case of James and John, they left their father as well.
+They manifested the spirit of true discipleship in their response to the Lord's call.

 If we enter into the reality of true consecration of every aspect of our lives, we will have true freedom in the area of material wealth and in every other area.

-The issue that I want to concentrate upon is the kind of spirit that the Lord requires of us.
-He may require us to literally leave everything to follow Him, or He may not.
-But He would require all His disciples to have the spirit of giving up all their own possessions and following Him.
+What I am highlighting is the kind of spirit that the Lord requires of us.
+He may require us to literally leave everything to follow Him or He may not.
+But He would require all His disciples to have the spirit of giving up all their own possessions in order to follow Him.

 The Lord Jesus highlighted and spoke much about the issue of material wealth because it is an issue that confronts all believers and there are many pitfalls.
-Believers can easily be ensnared, distracted and hindered in their walk with God because of failure to “give up all our own possessions”.
-However, a wholesome appreciation of the teaching of the Lord Jesus on this subject must include a consideration of its positive dimension.
+Believers can easily be ensnared, distracted and hindered in their walk with God because of the failure to “give up all our own possessions”.
+But to have a wholesome appreciation of the Lord’s teaching on this subject, we would need to consider also the positive dimension.

 Luke 16:9